markekraus/DeepIntoYouTubeModBot/README.md

 # Checks

-1. Checks if video is a valid YouTube and peoperly fomated URL
+1. Checks if video is a valid YouTube and properly formated URL
 2. Checks if video is in the top 100 all time submissions
 3. Checks if video has already been posted in past 3 months
 4. Checks if the video has over 100,000 views